 We did fairly well in our goal last year, from the chimichurri marinated beef skewers and tandoori shrimp to pinchos morunos.

 And we've added to it this year with Vietnamese lemongrass pork, marinated zucchini and summer squash and jerk spiced shrimp tacos.
 But there's always room for one more, right?

 With Labor day creeping up on us thick and fast, many people see it as a kind of last hurrah for grilling.
 So why not mix things up with a new recipe?
 This maple-soy marinated steak salad is the perfect choice, being full of flavor and super easy to make.

 From the maple, soy and balsamic marinade for the steak to the soy-lime dressing, not to mention the great grilling flavor of the steak and vegetables, it's one delicious meal.

-Kikkoman® Traditionally Brewed Soy Sauce is great for more than just Asian dishes – it’s got that great umami flavor that works in lots of dishes, and pairing it with maple as I have here gives such an amazing mix of flavors with no effort.
-I’ve chosen to use the less sodium version as I prefer to keep things on the healthier side, and being packed with veggies, this salad is all round a pretty balanced combination.
+I've chosen to use Kikkoman® less sodium soy sauce as I prefer to keep things on the healthier side, and being packed with veggies, this salad is all round a pretty balanced combination.

 So make the most of the upcoming holiday to get the grill on, invite over some friends and whip up this tasty marinated steak salad.
 It's sure to be a great crowd-pleaser and is so easy to make.
-Plus, if you’re looking for more easy ideas, get some inspiration at KikkomanUSA.com.
 Grilling and enjoying great meals doesn't have to be complicated, and it can most definitely be delicious.

 Maple-soy marinated steak salad